aichbauer/express-graphql-boilerplate/README.md

 ## Test

-All tests for this boilerplate uses [AVA](https://github.com/avajs/ava) and [supertest](https://github.com/visionmedia/superagent) for integration testing.
+All test for this boilerplate uses [Jest](https://github.com/facebook/jest) and [supertest](https://github.com/visionmedia/superagent) for integration testing.
 So read their docs on further information.

 ## npm scripts